 Technion Business Connection

-More than 70 percent of Technion graduates are employed in the high technology sectors that drive Israel’s economic growth.
+More than 70 percent of Technion graduates are employed in the high technology sectors that drive the country’s economic growth.
+Technion alumni are 13 times more likely than the average Israeli to be working in R&D

 The Technion is one of the “Top 10 Colleges for Tech CEOs,” according to an August 2013 report by Bloomberg Rankings.
 The Technion (tied for #7) is the only university outside of the U.S. on the list, which was compiled by looking at the CEOs of 250 U.S. companies with a market value of $1 billion and above, and determining the university at which those CEOs studied.

-Nearly 96,000 graduates have launched, lead and grow Israel’s major companies, including 59 of the 121 high-tech Israeli companies on the NASDAQ.
-These companies originating from the Technion have a market value (as of November 2010) in excess of $28.2 billion. (figures as of 2012.
-Source: Technion Nation)
+Nearly 96,000 graduates have launched, lead and grow Israel’s major companies, including 42 of the 121 high-tech Israeli companies on the NASDAQ.
+These companies originating from the Technion have a market value (as of March 2015) of approximately $22 billion.
+(Source: Technion Nation, second edition, 2018)

 To read more about the Technion business connection, please click here.